Lindsey Stirling: Personal life

 For a short time she dated filmmaker Devin Graham, who had attended the same university and church.
 The two began dating shortly after the filming of "Crystallize" and Graham moved to Utah.
 The two have since ended their professional and personal relationship.
 In October 2017, on Dancing with the Stars Stirling revealed her year and a half relationship with Ryan Weed ended.
 In mid-2024, Stirling revealed on her social media that she been in a relationship for several years with an unnamed man, but had ended the relationship the previous fall.
-After later finding out he had been cheating on her, she used the experience as the basis for her song "Survive".

 Stirling has publicly spoken about her battle with anorexia.
 She discovered her disorder while working for a treatment center for troubled girls.
 Stirling said in an interview with Good Morning America that her song "Shatter Me" was "actually my story of overcoming my eating disorder".
 The cover art of the album is a reference to her struggle which showcases a "seemingly perfect-looking ballerina standing in the middle of a cracked glass globe".
 In 2013, Stirling was featured by the LDS Church in its I'm a Mormon campaign in which she spoke openly about how her faith helped in her battle during high school and college.
 On November 25, 2014, she performed and answered questions in a live world broadcast to LDS youth.
 A one-hour video recording of the event was featured on the LDS Church home page.